 Step 3: Obtain the child’s birth certificate or Consular Report of Birth Abroad, and one copy.
 Both parents who are listed on the birth certificate, along with the child, are required to attend the interview.
 If two parents are not attending the interview, see the “if applicable” information at the bottom of this page.

 Step 4: Make one copy of the government issued photo identification for the applying parent(s).
 You may copy both IDs on the same page.
 Bring the original IDs with you to the appointment.
+If you have a new generation Swedish passport, you will need copies of both the photo and signature pages.

 Step 5: Make one copy of the biodata page of the child’s current passport to bring to the appointment.
 If the child’s current passport has been lost or stolen, the DS-11 will automatically generate an additional form that you will need to bring with you to the appointment.